126 Velleda

 126 Velleda is a main-belt asteroid.
 It is probably a rather typical, albeit sizable, S-type asteroid.
-Named for Veleda, a priestess and prophet of the Germanic tribe of the Bructeri.
+This asteroid was named for Veleda, a priestess and prophet of the Germanic tribe of the Bructeri.
 It was discovered by Paul Henry on 5 November 1872, in Paris, France.
 It was his first credited discovery.
 He and his brother Prosper Henry discovered a total of 14 asteroids.

-This body is orbiting the Sun with a period of 1391.107 days and an eccentricity (ovalness) of 0.11.
+This body is orbiting the Sun at a distance of 2.44 AU with a period of 1391.107 days and an eccentricity (ovalness) of 0.11.
 The orbital plane is inclined by 2.9° to the plane of the ecliptic.
 It has a cross-section diameter of ~45 km.
-This asteroid rotates once every 5.36 hours.
+This asteroid has had multiple studies of its rotation period, yielding an adopted period of 5.3672 h.
 During each rotation the brightness varies by 0.22 magnitudes.